 In 2015, we scheduled 4,575 lessons for 349 different riders.
 Our volunteers served more than 12,000 hours.
 Each week, with 15 horses, 16 mostly part-time staff members, and 100 loyal volunteers, we serve more than 130 children and adults, ages 3-70, from the greater Philadelphia area.
 We worked successfully with riders who meet criteria for more than 60 different disabling diagnoses, including Cerebral Palsy, Down syndrome, behavioral disorders, brain injuries, and Autism Spectrum Disorders.
 Representing diverse ethnic and socioeconomic backgrounds, 80 percent of our riders were 18 or younger.

-In 1999, we moved to our first permanent home on more than 40+ Preserved Open-Space acres in Warrington Township, Bucks County, Pennsylvania.
-Our state-of-the-art facility features 28 stalls, the Chapman Outdoor Ring, an indoor arena, observation and volunteer lounges, conference space, a therapy room, and adminstrative offices.
-Our innovative Sensory Trail offers 22 interactive experiences for horse and rider, most recently updated by Comcast families on Comcast Cares Day, 2013.
+In 1999, Special Equestrians was generously offered a 30-year lease on a purpose-built facility situated on 40+ acres Warrington Township Preserved Open-Space acres in Bucks County, Pennsylvania.
+Our state-of-the-art facility features 28 stalls, the Chapman Outdoor Ring, an indoor arena, the Village Improvement Assocation Round Pen, observation and volunteer lounges, conference space, the Widener Therapy room, and adminstrative offices.
+Our innovative Sensory Trail offers 24 interactive experiences for horse and rider, many created through Eagle Scout projects.
+The most extensive work on the trail has been through the volunteer efforts of Comcast families on Comcast Cares Day, 2008, 2013, and 2016.

 Our riders participate in individual and group lessons, summer camp, horse shows at home, and the annual Handicapped Riders Division of the Devon Horse Show.

 We are proud to be a PATH International member center, giving our community the assurance that we adhere to the highest standards involving the safety of our riders, certification of our instructors, and proper maintenance of our facility.

 We are also honored to be a recipient of grants every year from 2012 through 2015 from the EQUUS Foundation.
 We are proud to be recognized as an Equine Welfare Network Messenger.

 Our therapists are certified by the American Hippotherapy Association.